coil-kt/coil/docs/image_pipeline.md

 # Extending the Image Pipeline

-Android supports many [image formats](https://developer.android.com/guide/topics/media/media-formats#image-formats) out of the box, however there are also plenty of formats it does not (e.g. GIF, SVG, TIFF, etc.)
+Android supports many [image formats](https://developer.android.com/guide/topics/media/media-formats#image-formats) out of the box, however there are also plenty of formats it does not (e.g. GIF, SVG, MP4, etc.)

 Fortunately, [ImageLoader](image_loaders.md)s support pluggable components to add new cache layers, new data types, new fetching behavior, new image encodings, or otherwise overwrite the base image loading behavior.
 Coil's image pipeline consists of five main parts that are executed in the following order: [Interceptors](../api/coil-base/coil.intercept/-interceptor), [Mappers](../api/coil-base/coil.map/-mapper), [Keyers](../api/coil-base/coil.key/-keyer), [Fetchers](../api/coil-base/coil.fetch/-fetcher), and [Decoders](../api/coil-base/coil.decode/-decoder).